What is BAföG support?

 What if my course is not listed above?

-All courses offered at BIMM Institute Berlin are registered with the Berlin Senate and must undergo an approval process by the local BAföG administrative authority.
+All courses offered at BIMM University Berlin are registered with the Berlin Senate and must undergo an approval process by the local BAföG administrative authority.
 Courses undergoing approval will not display as available for BAföG until the approval process has been successfully completed.

 For further reference: